Relational Quadrilateralland Interpretation of CP^2 and Quotients: Conclusion

 \mbox{ }

-Finally, square configurations and a weaker criterion of uniform states based on the extremization of the sum of the squares of the mass-weighted areas per unit MOI of the three coarse-graining triangles were furtherly understood using this paper's coordinate systems.
+Square configurations and a weaker criterion of uniform states based on the extremization of the sum of the squares of the mass-weighted areas per unit MOI of the three coarse-graining triangles (or two triangles and one parallelogram) were furtherly understood using this paper's coordinate systems.